yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRTSL54GS.rst

 1: uart:16550A port:B8000400 irq:3 baud:9593 tx:0 rx:0 CTS|DSR|CD
 }}}

 If you are going to work much with the serial ports, recommend to use the buildroot kit to build a firmware with BusyBox including the optional stty, getty, setserial, and maybe login programs.
+If you intend to use external hardware modems, mgetty may be used to handle incoming data and fax calls.

 === MAX233 kit console ===
 inline:wrtsl54gs_serial_IDC10.jpg